iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 # getGrantedAccess

 This method provides a listing of all access grants given for the specified protected data object.
-It supports several optional parameters to restrict the size of the result set.
-Options for filtering include specifying an authorized user, an application, or both.
-You may optionally receive the results as a paginated list.
+Options for filtering include specifying an authorized user, an authorized app, or both.

 ## Usage